The phenomenal success of HBO's Game of Thrones in this day and age made it extremely meme-tastic.

 - Hypocritical Grey Worm note

-- This image◊ of Varys looking like he's about to puke has seen wide use as a reaction image, along the same lines as the above.
+- This image◊ of Varys looking like he's about to puke has seen wide use as a reaction image.

 - The idea that Qyburn can build any manner of outlandish technology if given the time.
 Examples can be seen here◊ and here.note